V-Sekai-fire/aria-character-core/apps/aria_timestrike/docs/adr/README.md

 ## Design Consistency

+**Current Architecture**: All architectural decisions are consolidated in ADR-034.
+This ensures complete consistency and eliminates conflicts between distributed decisions.

-All ADRs have been verified for mutual consistency and compatibility.
-Key design strengths:
+**Historical Evolution**: The superseded ADRs (001-033) were verified for mutual consistency during their active period and demonstrate the incremental evolution of the temporal planner design.

-- **Self-Correcting**: ADR-021 explicitly corrects ADR-014
-- **Incremental**: Builds on existing AriaEngine infrastructure
-- **Balanced**: Weekend timeline balances ambition with achievability
-- **Implementation-Ready**: All decisions supported by current codebase

 ## Maintenance

-When adding new ADRs:

-1. Check consistency against all existing decisions
-2. Update cross-references in related ADRs
-3. Follow the established numbering scheme
+**Current Process**: All temporal planner architectural changes should be made to ADR-034.
+The historical ADRs (001-033) should not be modified.

+When making architectural changes:

+1. Update ADR-034 with the new decision and rationale
+2. Ensure changes are consistent with the overall architecture
-4. Include proper status, context, and consequences sections
+3. Update implementation status and consequences sections
+4. Consider impacts on related systems and document accordingly

 ## History

-These ADRs were migrated from the original `temporal_planner_design_resolutions.md` document on June 14, 2025, to provide better tracking and maintainability of individual architectural decisions.
+These ADRs were migrated from the original `temporal_planner_design_resolutions.md` document on June 13, 2025, to provide better tracking and maintainability of individual architectural decisions.

+On June 14, 2025, all temporal planner decisions were consolidated into ADR-034 to eliminate architectural fragmentation and provide a single source of truth for the temporal planner architecture.